 When I think of someone who made it when everything was stacked against her, I automatically think of my grandmother, Elva Marie Allen.
 Although her life was not an easy one, she never complained, and she always had a smile on her sweet face.

-As a woman, she had a homestead in Colorado, for she still had the papers that were signed by Franklin D. Roosevelt.
-She had the papers before she married Tom Allen, so she was a strong woman who lived on her own.
+As a woman, she had a homestead in Colorado, for she still had the papers that came from Franklin D. Roosevelt’s and were signed by his secretary.
+She had this document before she married Tom Allen, so she was a strong woman who lived on her own.
 During this time, she began a courtship with Thomas Allen whom she later married.
 One of his former girlfriends became jealous and burned down Elva’s cabin on her homestead.

 When she married Thomas Allen, they eventually lived in Hotchkiss, Colorado on a ranch where they raised sheep.
 They lived in a log cabin without electricity.
 The house had a water pump and cistern but did not have running water.
 Water to wash dishes, wash clothes, and take baths had to be warmed on a wood-burning cook stove.
 As a rancher’s wife, she had to take care of some of the farm chores too.
 She milked cows, feed livestock, and tended a garden.
 During sheering season, she helped with the sheep camps and with the cooking.
 During the Depression, she also worked as a housekeeper for others in the area to help supplement their income.
 She was strong and hardworking.